zmichaelakins/ctp-spec/README.md

 ## Repository Scope

-This repository contains the **public conceptual specification** for the Cognitive Transport Protocol™.
+This repository contains the **public conceptual specification** for the Cognitive Trademark Protocol™.

 Materials included here focus on high-level protocol architecture and governance framing.